Our staff will respond to your query promptly and provide detailed information to your questions.

 - Voyage from Bergen to Kirkenes 6 nights in a twin outside cabin with toilet & shower with the expedition team on board.
 Arctic Superior U package which includes the water package, an amenity set, kettle, tea & coffee making facilities and a TV.

-- Full board on board the Hurtigruten ship, other meals as per itinerary
+- All meals on board the Hurtigruten ship, other meals as per itinerary

 Full board includes buffet breakfasts & lunches and a 3 course sit down dinner in the evening.
 You are presented a menu when you check in.
 Visiting 34 ports, Hurtigruten have an exceptional opportunity to get fresh produce from local suppliers everyday.
 This means delicious new and fresh ingredients, both from coastal and inland areas.